meagar/geoip/README.md

 # geoip

-A dead-simple CLI for geo-locating up IP addresses using MaxMindb's GeoLite2-City.
+A dead-simple CLI for geo-locating an IP address using MaxMindb's GeoLite2-City.

 ## Install